X3n0m0rph59/roccat-vulcan/README.md

 sudo add-apt-repository ppa:duncanthrax/roccat-vulcan
 sudo apt-get update
-sudo apt install roccat-vulcan sudo udevadm control --reload-rules && udevadm trigger
+sudo apt install roccat-vulcan sudo udevadm control --reload-rules && sudo udevadm trigger
 # You might have to replug your keyboard or reboot at this
 # point, so udev can update the permissions on the device nodes.
 roccat-vulcan